Career Development Center

 Crissy Lyles is the Program Manager of the Master of Professional Accountancy (MPAc) program, which welcomed its charter class in 2012.

 Previously, Costello was the associate director of the Master of Professional Accountancy (MPAc) program, which welcomed its charter class in 2012.
-She oversaw recruiting and admissions, program management and career placement for MPAc students.
+She managed recruiting and admissions, program management and career placement for MPAc students.

 Costello has a background in counseling, education (including a teaching credential from UC Davis) and project management.